Common questions about adult care

 How much are care home fees?

 Each home sets their own fees, and you would need to ask each home when you are looking into what they can offer.
 We can assess you to see if you fit the criteria for financial support from the council.
-If we are arranging your place in a care home, please see Care and support in residential homes: information on charges, which explains how we work out how much you will pay towards the cost of your place.
+If we are arranging your place in a care home, please see Will I have to pay to stay at a residential or nursing home?, which explains how we work out how much you will pay towards the cost of your place.
 If you need more information about how much you would pay, please contact the Financial and Benefits Team on 01454 86 4269 or e-mail to FABTEAM@southglos.gov.uk

 How do I get help with personal care?